mmaltsev/Artikel-Swipe/README.md

-# Artikel Swipe
+# Artikel Swiper

-Artikel Swipe is an application for learning German articles by swiping nouns according to an article that should go with it.
+Artikel Swiper is an application for learning German articles by swiping nouns according to an article that should go with it.
 There are 2000 nouns that are randomly displayed to a user.
 If wiped correctly, the next noun is shown.

 ## Deployment